smartshark/smartshark.github.io/msr20_registered_report.md

-Thank you for your interest in the participation in our study on the manual labeling of bug fixing lines that is registered with the OSF (https://osf.io/acnwk).
+Thank you for your interest in the participation in our study on the manual labeling of bug fixing lines that is registered with the OSF (https://osf.io/acnwk) and part of the MSR 2020 registered reports track.

 Our goal is to provide a large corpus of bug fixing commits, where we know for each changed line whether it contributed to the bugfix or not.
 You can watch this short